mazeor9/r6-data.js/README.md

 main();
 ```

-In this example, we first generate an access token using the `generateToken()` function.
-Then, we demonstrate various ways to use the `getAttachment()` function:

 Retrieving all attachments by calling `getAttachment()` without any parameters.
 Filtering attachments by name using the `name` parameter.
 Filtering attachments by style using the `style` parameter.